Beto (footballer, born May 1976)

-He played most of his professional career with Sporting CP (ten seasons, more than 300 official games and five major titles), but also had spells in France and Spain, which included spending three years with Recreativo de Huelva.
+He played most of his professional career with Sporting CP (ten seasons, 315 official games and five major titles), but also had spells in France and Spain, which included spending three years with Recreativo de Huelva.

 Beto represented the Portugal national team at the 2002 World Cup and two European Championships, winning 31 caps.

 Club career

 Sporting CP

 A product of Primeira Liga club Sporting CP, Lisbon-born Beto established himself in the first team in the 1996–97 season at the age of just 20, after two loans.
 As a defensive force and captain he scored some important goals, including against FC Porto, but also two own goals in a single match against rivals S.L.
 Benfica, a 1–2 home loss.

 Beto won the national league twice, in 2000 and 2002, conquering the double the latter year.
-During his ten-year spell with the Lions, he managed to net at least once in every season.
+During his ten-year spell at the Estádio José Alvalade, he managed to net at least once in every season.

 Recreativo

-After falling out with Sporting coach Paulo Bento in January 2006, Beto signed for Ligue 1 club FC Girondins de Bordeaux for €1 million, but appeared sparingly for the French during his five-month stay.
-On the last day of the summer transfer window of the same year, he was sent on loan to La Liga returnee Recreativo de Huelva.
+After falling out with Sporting coach Paulo Bento in January 2006, Beto joined Ligue 1 club FC Girondins de Bordeaux for €1 million, but appeared sparingly for the French in his five-month stint.
+On the last day of the summer transfer window that year, he was sent on loan to La Liga returnee Recreativo de Huelva.

-On 1 July 2007, Beto signed a three-year permanent deal with the Andalusia club.
-After two solid first campaigns (netting twice in each, and partnering compatriots Carlos Martins and Silvestre Varela in 2007–08), he only played three matches in his last due to recurrent physical problems, as Recreativo eventually ranked last.
+On 1 July 2007, Beto signed a three-year permanent deal with the Andalusia side.
+After two solid first campaigns (netting twice in each, and partnering compatriots Carlos Martins and Silvestre Varela in 2007–08), he only played three matches in his last due to recurrent physical problems, as they eventually ranked last.

 Retirement

-After terminating his contract with Recreativo, 33-year-old Beto signed for one year with C.F.
+After terminating his contract with Recreativo, the 33-year-old Beto signed for one year with C.F.
 Os Belenenses, in August 2009.
 As in latest years, his first season was blighted by constant injuries, and the capital side was also relegated.

-In late January 2011, aged almost 35, Beto returned to Spain and signed a short-term deal with UD Alzira in the third division.
-He reunited at the club with former Sporting teammate Luís Lourenço, and both were released in June after the team's relegation, having appeared in a combined total of three games.
+In late January 2011, aged almost 35, Beto returned to Spain and agreed to a short-term deal at UD Alzira in the Segunda División B. He reunited at the club with former Sporting teammate Luís Lourenço, and both were released in June after the team's relegation, having appeared in a combined total of three games.

-Beto returned to main club Sporting in August 2011, being appointed external public relations director and quitting his post two years later.
+Beto returned to Sporting in August 2011, being appointed external public relations director.
+He quit his post two years later.